 Allegations involving student conduct can be sensitive and demand special attention to issues of privacy.
 Those responsible for carrying out procedures in this policy will take reasonable efforts to maintain the privacy of the individuals involved, to the extent possible and otherwise mandated by law.
 Absolute confidentiality may not be possible in certain circumstances, including but not limited to when the College is required to disclose information in response to a legal process or when the need to protect the safety of others outweighs the privacy concerns.
-College personnel responsible for handling or investigating various matters are permitted to consult with legal or other counsel at any point during the process.
+College personnel responsible for handling or investigating various matters are permitted to consult with legal or other counsel at any point during the process, and may disclose information regarding the investigation on a "need-to-know" basis.

 The parties and witnesses involved in an allegation of student misconduct are encouraged to keep the matter as private as is reasonably possible.
 Staff involved in the investigation are expected to maintain reasonable privacy.
 The College cannot prevent the re-disclosure of information related to the outcome of the investigation or appeal.
-Nondisclosure agreements that prohibit the re-disclosure of information related to the outcome of the investigation or appeal are discouraged.
+Nondisclosure agreements that prohibit the re-disclosure of information related to the outcome of the investigation or appeal are discouraged, and are prohibited when the underlying conduct involves sexual harassment or sexual misconduct.
 The parties have discretion to share the party's own experiences if they so choose.
 It is recommended that the parties discuss disclosures with the parties' advisors prior to any actual disclosure.